The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 };
 ```

 The `connection` configuration determines how Knex connects to your database.
-If the `PG_CONNECTION_STRING` is blank, then Knex will use the configuration object with `host`, `port`, `user`, `password` and `database`.
+In `development` mode, if the `PG_CONNECTION_STRING` is blank, then Knex will use the configuration object with `host`, `port`, `user`, `password` and `database`.

-However, when you eventually deploy your database on Render, you will be given a `PG_CONNECTION_STRING` value from Render that you can add to your environment variables to connect directly to your deployed database.
+However, when you eventually deploy your database on Render, you will be given a `PG_CONNECTION_STRING` value from Render.
+You can add this to your environment variables to connect directly to your deployed database.
 If a `PG_CONNECTION_STRING` value exists, Knex will use it to connect to your deployed database.

+In `production` mode, the `PG_CONNECTION_STRING` is expected.

 The deployed database works exactly like your local database, so you are welcome to use a deployed database during testing as well.
 That said, the queries may take more time to execute since they are being transferred via the internet rather than between ports on your own machine.